Satish-A-Wadekar/mqtt-with-mosquitto-broker/README.md

   python3 main.py
 ```

-if you face any error while server starting, just kill all previous mosquitto servers locally by running following command
+if you face any error while server starting, just kill all previously running mosquitto servers at your local. to do this just run following command
 ```bash
 killall mosquitto
 ```